 Here's something you need to know: When your pizza doesn't turn out like the pizza shown in the recipe you followed, it's usually not because you did anything wrong.
 Rather, it's usually because: 1) The instructions you followed were wrong, and 2) The pictured pizzas were not made by following the instructions you followed.
 So stop doing this.
 Stop wasting your time with bad sources of instruction (which is almost every source of instruction available to you).
 Instead, let me teach you the things that took me many years to figure out on my own.
 I had to learn most of this stuff the hard way, but learning it the hard way made me understand pizzamaking better than just about anyone else you might ever meet.
 The proof is in my pictures, which are very amateur-quality pictures of very professional-quality pizzas, all of which were baked in a consumer-quality oven (or a grill).

 If you think you might be interested in attending such a pizza class, or if you have any questions about the prospective class, please leave a comment on the Facebook "fan page" for this blog.
-I may soon be moving, and if I do move, my prospective classes will be in the condo I hope to occupy near Olentangy River Road, between Bethel and Henderson Roads, literally a minute's drive from 315.
+I live in Grove City.
 [End of update.]

 The most useful pizzamaking lesson you'll ever learn.